 The Clyde Shopping Centre forms the majority of Clydebank town centre.
 The northern part of the centre is a modernised enclosed mall, and the southern part (Sylvania Way South) an unenclosed, but partially covered and fully pedestrianised, shopping area.
 The northern mall is adjoined by some larger retail units including a superstore, a cinema and restaurant uses, and car parking.
-Other uses in the town include Council offices and a leisure centre.
-There are also some more traditional streets with commercial uses on ground floor and flats above.
 Clydebank has good access links with a rail station in the town centre and another nearby, designated bus and taxi areas, and parking adjoining the shopping centre.